10 Non-Touristy Things To Do in NYC - August 2026

 This museum of historical Jewish artifacts has curated an incredible collection of items dating to the era before the Holocaust, as well as some interesting pieces of modern art by artists such as Andy Warhol and Alex Katz, as well as rotating collections changing season by season.

 These lesser-known museums show another side to the city, bringing in the huge array of cultural influences that made New York what it is.
-Whether you have a passion for history or you’re an art lover, these hidden gems will deepen your admiration for the diverse tapestry of New York City’s vibrant cultural heritage.
+Whether you have a passion for history or you’re an art lover, these hidden gems will deepen your admiration for the diverse cultural fabric of New York City’s vibrant cultural heritage.

 Location: 5901 Palisade Ave, Bronx, NY 10471, United States

-5. Explore the Unique Neighborhoods of NYC
+Get to Know the Unique Neighborhoods of NYC

 If you’re an art lover, you can experience the vibrant street art scene and thriving artistic community in Bushwick, Brooklyn.
 This neighborhood serves as a haven for graffiti and street art enthusiasts, with colorful murals adorning the walls of buildings.
 Walk along its streets, and enjoy the contrast between the area's industrial beginnings and the culture of street art that is now front and center.
-You may even chance upon a local artist in action, contributing to the ever-evolving tapestry of this dynamic neighborhood.
-If you’re interested in the Brooklyn scene, check out our article exploring itin more detail, with other things to do that are off the beaten path.
+You may even chance upon a local artist in action, contributing to the ever-evolving fabric of this lively neighborhood.
+If you’re interested in the Brooklyn scene, check out our article about itin more detail, with other things to do that are off the beaten path.

 Another mural that’s a must-see is the colorful display at ground zero.
 Known as the World Trade Center Oculus, there is a collection of stunning, high-level street art commissioned by 2WTC, that acts as a tribute and memorial to those lives lost.
 The mural includes work by BoogieRez, Stickymonger, and JCBKNY.